dellagustin/dellagustin.github.io/_posts/2021-04-24-my-first-rom-hack.md

 ## A bit of my motivation

 Growing up in Brazil, I owned a Sega Master System when I was kid.
-The SMS was far more available, and probably more popular then the Nintendo Entertainment System, as it was very well distributed by a local company, Tec Toy.
+The SMS was far more available there, and probably more popular then the Nintendo Entertainment System (NES), as it was very well distributed by a local company, Tec Toy.

 I'm a long time gamer, and a software developer by trade, with some knowledge on electronics and retro computers architecture, more theoretical than practical.